$\Delta_T$ Noise in Mesoscopic Hybrid Junctions: Influence of Barrier Strength and Thermal Bias: Theory

-{Unlike NIN junction, wherein exact analytical expression for $\Delta_T^{NIN}$ in Eq. (\ref{eq16}) can be derived, it is difficult to derive an exact analytical expression for $\Delta_T^{NIS}$ since $A$ and $B$ in Eq. (\ref{eq101}) are energy dependent, see Sec. \ref{theory} B. Therefore, we evaluate the integral in Eq. (\ref{eq101}) numerically for specific $Z$ values: 1 (intermediate limit) and 3 (tunnel limit) with average temperature $\bar{T}$ $ = 3K$.
-For transport in NIS junction, at $Z = 0$, $\Delta_T^{NIS}$ is zero, while it is proportional to $(\Delta T)^2$ for finite $Z$ value.}
+{Unlike NIN junction, wherein exact analytical expression for $\Delta_T^{NIN}$ in Eq. (\ref{eq300}) can be derived, it is difficult to derive an exact analytical expression for $\Delta_T^{NIS}$ since {$\mathcal{A}$} and {$\mathcal{B}$} in Eq. (\ref{eq101}) are energy dependent, see Sec. \ref{theory} B. Therefore, we evaluate the integral in Eq. (\ref{eq101}) numerically for specific $Z$ values: 0 (transparent limit), 1 (intermediate limit) and 5 (tunnel limit) with average temperature $\bar{T}$ $ = 3K$.}

 {In the next section, we present the detailed results for $\Delta_T$ noise in NIN and NIS junctions. }